 Nevertheless, if you were attacked by a dog, you should contact the police even if the homeowner asks you not to and promises to cover your medical expenses.
 He may not honor his agreement when he realizes how much compensation is necessary for your medical bills, lost wages, and pain and suffering.

 Additionally, both of you are required by law to report the dog bite.
-Our California dog bite lawyer details more.
+Our California dog bites lawyer details more.

 What Are Your Obligations to Report a California Dog Bite?